- Quick instructions

 All Sub-Menu headings will be automatically centred if CENTREHD has been set in the MyE2B.cfg file.

-Changing the filenames that are listed in the menus
+Change how the filenames are listed in the menus

 By default, payload files (e.g. ISO files, etc.) are listed in the E2B menus by their full filename but without their file extension (set EXTOFF=1).